tildeee/oo-ride-share/README.md

 - create new trips with assigning appropriate passengers and drivers

 ## Getting Started
-This is a level 3, individual project.

 We will use the same project structure we used for the previous project.
 Classes should be in files in the `lib` folder, and tests should be in files in the `specs` folder.
 You will run tests by executing the `rake` command, as configured in a Rakefile.

 The `support` folder contains CSV files which will drive your system design.
 Each CSV corresponds to a different type of object _as well as_ creating a relationship between different objects.

-## Setup
+### Setup
 1. Fork this repository in GitHub
 1. Clone the repository to your computer
-1. Create/copy a Rakefile to run your tests
 1. Run `rake` to run the tests

 ### Process
 You should use the following process as much as possible:

 1. Write pseudocode
 1. Write test(s)
 1. Write code
+1. Refactor

 ## Requirements